Actemra works by blocking a receptor on the surface of cells that’s related to the body’s immune response: the interleukin-6 receptor (IL-6R).

-Actemra is available as an injection (Actemra SC), and as an IV infusion (Actemra IV).
+Actemra is available as an injection (Actemra SC) and as an intravenous infusion (Actemra IV).
 The injection can be done quickly at home.
-The infusion is done at a specialized infusion clinic.
-There is no option to receive Actemra infusions at home like there is with Orencia, another type of biologic medication.
+The infusion is done every 4 weeks at a specialized infusion clinic.

-The dose for Actemra IV infusions is based on the patients’ weight, either at 4mg/kg or 8mg/kg.
-That means typical doses range from 200 mg to a maximum of 800 mg per infusion.
+The dose for Actemra IV infusions is based on the patient’s weight, either at 4 mg/kg or 8 mg/kg.
+Therefore typical doses range from 200 mg to a maximum of 800 mg per infusion.

 Important Tests and Risks

-All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting Actemra.
+It’s important to get a Tuberculosis (Tb) skin test and a chest x-ray before starting Actemra.

 How Actemra Works

-IL-6 is secreted by the immune system’s white blood cells, including T-cells and macrophages, to stimulate an immune response.
-They might release IL-6 during an infection, or after an injury that damages tissue, and its release leads to inflammation.
+Interleukin-6 is secreted by the immune system’s white blood cells, including T-cells and macrophages, to stimulate an immune response.
+They might release interleukin-6 during an infection, or after an injury that damages tissue, and the release leads to inflammation.

-Some patients with vasculitis and arthritis might have abnormally high IL-6 levels.
+Some patients with vasculitis and arthritis might have abnormally high interleukin-6 levels.
 This can cause pain and swelling in the joints and the blood vessels.

-Actemra is a type of protein known as a monoclonal antibody that blocks IL-6 from working.
-In blocking IL-6, Actemra suppresses the body’s immune system.
+Actemra is a type of protein called a monoclonal antibody that blocks interleukin-6 from working.
+In blocking interleukin-6, Actemra suppresses the body’s immune system.
 Although this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.

 Actemra (tocilizumab) can cause headaches or pain/redness/swelling at the injection site.
 People taking this medication should call their doctor if these symptoms persist or get worse.